graphql-java/graphql-java-page/src/pages/tutorials/getting-started-with-spring-boot.md

 ## Source of the data
 To simplify the tutorial, book and author data will come from static lists inside their respective classes.
 It is very important to understand that GraphQL doesn't dictate in any way where the data comes from.
-This is the power of GraphQL: it can come from a static in memory list, from a database or an external service.
+This is the power of GraphQL: it can come from a static in-memory list, from a database or an external service.

 ### Create the Book class
 Add the following to `bookDetails/Book.java`